stiproot/xo-taskflow-extensions/NOTES.md

             );
 ```

-Root -> Pool // this transition defines the type of node that Root actually is, and so, logically, Root cannot be defined ahead of time.
+Root -> Pool // this transition defines the type of node that Root is, and so, logically, Root cannot be defined ahead of time.

 Internal representation: